hmc-cs111-spring2016/project-ideas/free-1.md

 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

-It should be easy to create simply drum fills and randomly modify specific aspects of them.
+It should be easy to create simple drum fills and randomly modify specific aspects of them.
 It should be possible, but difficult (tedious) to create a drum track for an entire song.
 It should be impossible to change the pitch of an instrument (meaning no melodies can be played with a single instrument).
 Generally, it should be impossible to do anything other than create and modify drum fills.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there